luthfimaajid/create-kuproy/README.md

 ```
 ?
 Project name (my-project) [project-name]
 ```
-The name of the project should only contain alphabet, number, dash (-), and underscore (_),
+The name of the project should only contain alphabet, number, dash (-), and underscore (_), for example: My-project_123

 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Select Project Type**